Escape-Technologies/graphql-armor/README.md

 Stacktraces are managed by the configuration parameter `debug` defaulting to `true` in Apollo.
 GraphQLArmor changes this default value to `false`.

-In order to re-instaure Apollo's default parameter, you can use the following code:
+For rolling back to Apollo's default parameter, you can use the following code:

 ```typescript
 import { ApolloArmor } from '@escape.tech/graphql-armor';